SAP-samples/teched2025-IN260/exercises/Exercise_01.md

 First, set single identifiers for outgoing UN/EDIFACT interchanges:
 - (a) Stay on the Trading Partner Profile and open the **Identifiers** tab.
 - (b) Click **Create**; a pop-up will open.
-- (c) Enter the identification number `E-XX`, where XX is your User ID.
+- (c) Enter the identification number `E-UserXX`, where XX is your User ID.
 Ensure the identification number is no longer than 14 characters; if necessary, remove leading zeros.
 - (d) Enter the Alias: `TP_UNEDIFACT_ID`.
 - (e) Select the Type System: `UN/EDIFACT`.
 - (f) Select the Scheme: `Mutually defined` with the value `ZZZ`.